kelvinintech/Configuring-and-Maintaining-DNS-Servers/README.md

 <p>I developed a project showing how to configure and maintain a DNS Server</p>

-<p>If you're like me, in 2022, who had no idea what DNS, DHCP or even Github were🤣, here's a breakdown</p>
+<p>In case you were unaware of DNS, DHCP, or  Github are, like myself  in 2022, here  is a summary of those terms.</p>

 <p>